SwannSG/reactNewComp/someNotes.md

 }
 ```
 Somewhat verbose.
 But it does mean we can have our Utility Classes in a separate module and pull out the ones we need, when we need them, and only in the CSS.
 Here we can provide nice semantic names.

+Composition is only allowed for a single selector.